 Cassia is ancient Greek for an aromatic plant.
 The Latin word obtusifolia means obtuse leaved and refers to the leaf shape.
 It is a Chinese herb that has been used for healthy vision.
-For more information regarding the benefits of seed products.
+For more information regarding the benefits of seed products and another species called cassia fistula.

 Effects of Cassia tora fiber supplement on serum lipids in Korean diabetic patients.